Antarpreet/agentic-workflow-mcp/Readme.md

 This MCP server allows you to run the Agentic Workflows using a local LLM server using Ollama CLI.
 The workflow is designed as follows:

 1. `Orchestrator Agent`: This agent is the first to be called.
 It is responsible for orchestrating the workflow and calling the other agents as needed, depending on the user prompt.
-2. `Other Agents`: The orchestrator agent calls these agents to perform specific tasks.
+2. `Worker Agents`: The orchestrator agent calls these agents to perform specific tasks.
 The Orchestrator Agent calls these agents in parallel and waits for their responses before proceeding to the next step.
 3. `Aggregator Agent`: This agent is called at last to aggregate the results from the other agents and return the final result to Github Copilot.

 This has been tested for `VS Code`.